persapiens/Course/Content/Basics/MarkdownEditors.md

 ## Practice: Create an About Me Page

-Update your README.md in 'Basics/' in your favorite editor.
+Open/create a markdown file in your favorite editor.
 Using your new markdown skills, include the following details:

 * Something about you.
 * Where you are from.
 * A picture.
 * A list of skills
-* If brave, a table and a favorite code snippet.
+* A favorite code snippet.

-Commit and push the code to your remote repository.

 ## Advanced: Creating a WebPage using GitHub Pages